drwetter/testssl.sh/Readme.md

 ## Intro

-testssl.sh is a free Unix command line tool which checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as some cryptographic flaws.
+testssl.sh is a free command line tool which checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as some cryptographic flaws.
 It's designed to provide clear output for a "is this good or bad" decision.